-As you’d expect, COVID-19 has wreaked havoc on tango dance scenes across the world.
+As you’d expect, COVID-19 has wreaked havoc on tango dance scenes and festivals across the world.
 Besides the inherent closeness of the dance and tactility of the dancers, many elderly people like to dance the tango or learn how to dance it.
 And statistics show the coronavirus is more hazardous to the elderly, even if dancing keeps us feeling young and fit.
 Despite the major setback of a global pandemic, tango communities everywhere have gotten creative in keeping the dance alive.

 With COVID-19 curfews and lockdowns becoming the norm, tango dancers have gone online.
 Instructors give tango dance lessons using video chat apps, and there are many pre-recorded lessons to stream on the Internet.
 Although it normally takes “two to tango”, individuals can dance with invisible partners, mannequins or even stuffed toys and still practice their tango dance steps.
 Dancing partners who are couples in day-to-day life face less inconvenience, though naturally they miss the warmth of the tango community.